Roasted Parmesan Potatoes

 Instructions

-• Preheat the oven to 425˚F. Using a small sharp knife, score the potatoes.
-Place the butter in an 9 x 13-inch baking dish and set in the oven for 5 minutes, until the butter is melted.
+• Preheat the oven to 425˚F. Using a small, sharp knife, score the potatoes.
+Place the butter in a 9×13-inch baking dish and set it in the oven for 5 minutes, until the butter melts.

-• Remove the dish from the oven, add Parmesan cheese and spices until well combined and they form a paste.
-Spread with a spatula to coat the bottom of the pan with the paste.
+• Remove the baking dish from the oven and reserve 1 tbsp of melted butter.
+Add the Parmesan cheese and spices to the remaining butter in the baking dish.
+Stir until well combined, and they form a paste.
+Spread with a spatula to coat the bottom of the pan.

-• Separate the potatoes and serve with a ranch dip, if desired.
+• Separate the potatoes and serve with ranch dip, if desired.

 Notes

-Storage: These potatoes can be stored in an airtight container in the fridge for up to 4 days.
-To reheat, preheat your oven to 350°F and spread the potatoes onto a baking sheet.
-Bake for 8-10 minutes, until heated through and slightly crispy again.
-Alternatively, you can microwave them in 30-second intervals until warmed through.
+• Storage: Store the potatoes in an airtight container in the fridge for up to 4 days.
+Reheat in the oven at 350ºF until heated through and slightly crispy again, 8–10 minutes.
+Or, microwave them in 30-second intervals until warmed through.
+Freezing is not recommended.

 Nutrition